-Low on yeast, or just don’t want to use it?
-This no yeast pizza dough recipe makes the crispiest, fluffiest crust for your homemade pizzas that you won’t want to pass on to your designated crust person!
+Low on yeast, or just don't want to use it?
+This homemade pizza dough recipe without yeast makes the crispiest, fluffiest crust!
+You won't want to pass any on to your designated crust person!

 This is for those of you that simply cannot be bothered with yeast!!
 If you're like me, you shy away from using yeast because making and baking bread is like an art form that takes time and research to truly understand.
 But pizza dough?
 Pizza dough should be easy and accessible to anyone!